-Reporting problems or conflicts helps keep parks and off-leash areas safe, healthy and fun.
+Reporting problems or conflicts helps keep parks safe and healthy.

-Altercations or leash and scoop law violations may be reported by calling the Park Rangers at 503-823-1637.
+- Altercations or leash and scoop law violations can be reported by calling the Park Rangers at 503-823-1637.
 If an injury or emergency situation is occurring, always call 9-1-1.

-To report injuries to pets or people after an incident has occured, contact Multnomah County Animal Services at 503-988-PETS.
+- Report injuries to pets or people after incidents occur by contacting Multnomah County Animal Services at 503-988-PETS.